pagopa/io-std/make-workspace-artifact/README.md

 ### Inputs

 - `workspace-name` the name of the workspace. must match the name of the folder containing it (`/apps/{workspace-name}`)
+- `workspace-type` (optional )the type of the workspace, indicating the kind of artifact to build.
+If not provided, the action will try to infer it from the workspace's content.
+Supported types:
+  - `function-app` Azure Function App
+  - `next-standalone` Standalone Next.js application
+  - `package` a package to be published to NPM or compatible registry

 ### Outputs